 - Following fellowship, return to their respective Departments with new skills and become local leaders in Implementation and Improvement Sciences.

-Under the mentorship of CIIS Directors Mari-Lynn Drainoni, Ph.D., and Allan Walkey, MD, CIIS Fellows will have the opportunity to engage in specific areas of learning designed to improve their research skills.
+Under mentorship of CIIS Directors Mari-Lynn Drainoni, PhD and Allan Walkey, MD, CIIS Fellows will have the opportunity to engage in specific areas of learning designed to improve their research skills.
+They will also have the opportunity to interact with current CIIS Fellows and CIIS research partners.
 Following the fellowship, CIIS Fellows are expected to become leaders in Implementation and Improvement Science at BU/BMC.

 REQUEST FOR APPLICATIONS CIIS FELLOWSHIP